Fingal County Council

-Fingal County Council (Comhairle Contae Fhine Gall) is the authority responsible for local government in the county of Fingal, Ireland.
-It is one of three local authorities that comprised the former Dublin County Council before its abolition on 1 January 1994 and is one of four local authorities in County Dublin.
+Fingal County Council (Comhairle Contae Fhine Gall) is the local authority of the county of Fingal, Ireland.
+It is one of three local authorities that succeeded the former Dublin County Council on abolition on 1 January 1994 and is one of four local authorities in County Dublin.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transport, urban planning and development, amenity and culture, and environment.
 The council has 40 elected members.
-Elections are held every five years and are by single transferable vote.
+Elections are held every five years on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
 The head of the council has the title of Mayor.
-The county administration is headed by a Chief Executive, AnnMarie Farrelly.
+The county administration is headed by a chief executive, AnnMarie Farrelly.
 The county town is Swords.

 History

-Fingal County Council came into being on 1 January 1994.
+The council of the electoral county of Dublin—Fingal was established in 1985 with 24 members.
+Its members also sat as members of Dublin County Council.
+At the 1991 local election, the electoral county was renamed Fingal.

+On 1 January 1994, under the Local Government (Dublin) Act 1993, County Dublin ceased to exist with the new county Fingal where the electoral county had been.
+Dublin County Council also ceased to exist and Fingal County Council came into being.

-The county council initially met at the former offices of the abolished Dublin County Council, an office block at 46-49 O'Connell Street, Dublin.
+The county council initially met at the former offices of the abolished Dublin County Council, an office block at 46–49 O'Connell Street, Dublin.
 A new building, known as County Hall, located on Main Street in Swords, was purpose-built for the county council and completed in 2000.

+The Local Government Act 2001 reformed the two-tier structure of local government.
+It confirmed the size of the council as 24 members.

+The town council of Balbriggan was dissolved under the Local Government Reform Act 2014.
+Fingal County Council became the successor body of the town council.
+Under the same legislation, the size of the council was increased to 40 members as part of a nationwide reallocation of local authority membership numbers.